 Language Competition for Namibian Learners

-The nationwide competition is in 2017 held for the 30th consecutive year after being facilitated by the NaDS (Namibian-German Foundation for Cultural Cooperation), later by the Goethe Centre Windhoek and as from now on by the Goethe-Institut Namibia.
+After being faciliated by the NaDS (Namibian-German Foundation for Cultural Cooperation) since its inception and later by the Goethe Centre Windhoek, the nationwide competition is from now on part of operations at the Goethe-Institut Namibia.

-Competed for every year are flights to Germany for the five best learners, who will have the opportunity to stay with families in that country, with all living expenses paid and to experience the culture of Germany first-hand.
+Competed for every year are flights to Germany for the five best learners, who will have the opportunity to stay with families in that country, with all living expenses paid, and to experience the culture of Germany first-hand.
 Besides the exams, competitors also experinece a range of fun and colourfull activities in German.
 There is also a counselling workshop for German teachers.

-German as a Foreign Language is taught in many Namibian schools, with about 10 000 primary and secondary scholars engaging in the language that is spoken by about 120 million people worldwide.
-About 54 schools participate in this competition by entering the best German as Foreign Language (DaF) learners from Grade 7 to 11 for the written and oral examinations.
+German as a Foreign Language is taught in many Namibian schools, with more than 10 000 primary and secondary scholars engaging in the language that is spoken by about 120 million people worldwide.
+A total of 54 schools participate in this competition by entering the best German as Foreign Language (DaF) learners from Grade 7 to 11 for the written and oral examinations.

 The sponsorsWe would like to thank the many sponsors that have supported the language competition over the years.